-Represents premiums paid on behalf of Irwin Simon for a supplemental medical benefits plan which reimburses Mr. Simon and his dependents for any out-of-pocket medical expenses not covered by the - Company's employee health benefit plans.
-Represents the incremental cost to the Company in connection with providing Messrs.
-Simon, Lamel and Carroll with the use of a Company owned vehicle. - The \$4,000,000 shown in the fiscal year 2008 Other column for Mr. Simon represents the cash portion of the value the Board of Directors determined that Mr. Simon should receive for the ungranted options described in footnote (3) above.
+Represents premiums paid on behalf of Irwin Simon for a supplemental medical benefits plan which reimburses Mr. Simon and his dependents for any out-of-pocket medical expenses not covered by the

+The \$4,000,000 shown in the fiscal year 2008 Other column for Mr. Simon represents the cash portion of the Value the Board of Directors determined that Mr. Simon should receive for the ungranted options described in footnote (3) above.
 It does not represent either a discretionary or performance-based bonus award.